 The Occupational Health Program maintains employment related health records for students and employees of Baylor College of Medicine.
 You can log on to view a copy of your record.
-If you experience difficulty with logging in, try a different browser.
+This requires that you are on Baylor network.
+If not, use this link for information on how to access MyOHP outside of the Baylor network.

 If you are a patient of Baylor and need to request your records, OHP does not maintain these records.
 Requests should be sent to: ROI@bcm.edu or fax (713) 798-1464